Waterloo

 Waterloo has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 53 projects likely impacting the area.
-Notable ones include Waterloo Metro Quarter (Waterloo Collective), Danks Street District, Botany Road Precinct Redevelopment, and Green Square Public School.
-The following list details those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 45 projects that could impact this region.
+Notable initiatives include Waterloo Metro Quarter, Danks Street District, 207 Young Street Waterloo, and Waterloo South Renewal Project.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.